llpeterson/scaling/mobile-ip.rst

 When the host moves to a new foreign network away from its home network, it typically acquires a new address on that network using some means such as DHCP.
 This address is going to change every time the host roams to a new network, so we can think of this as being more like the locator for the host, but it is important to note that the host does not lose its permanent home address when it acquires a new address on the foreign network.
-This home address is critical to its ability to sustain communications as it moves, as we'll see below.
+This home address is critical to its ability to sustain communications as it moves, as we’ll see below.

-> Because DHCP was developed around the same time as Mobile IP, the
-> original Mobile IP standards did not require DHCP, but DHCP is
+   Because DHCP was developed around the same time as Mobile IP, the original Mobile IP standards did not require DHCP, but DHCP is ubiquitous today.
-> ubiquitous today.

 While the majority of routers remain unchanged, mobility support does require some new functionality in at least one router, known as the